GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-intertidal/_details.md

 * The implementation of an ensemble tidal modelling approach, acknowledging the wide range of global and regional tide models available and their varying performance across different regions of Australia.
 See [Ensemble Tidal Modelling](./?tab=details#ensemble-tidal-modelling).

-## Technical Information

-### DEA Intertidal features

-The DEA Intertidal product suite contains 3 core product layers, 7 tidal attribute (ta) layers, and 2 quality assessment (qa) layers, all provided as continental 10 m resolution GeoTIFFs for the Australian coastal and intertidal region.

-All datasets are produced annually from a 3-year composite of input data from the combined Sentinel-2 and Landsat 7, 8, and 9 DEA Collection 3 surface reflectance products.
-The product time series commences from 2016, with datasets labelled by the middle year of data.
-For example, the 2017 layer combines data from 2016, 2017, and 2018.
-Updates to the product suite are scheduled annually.

 ### File Naming Convention

 File names use the format: